tytydraco/yessleep/out/Camping_Support_Group_.md

 Time 39:23

 Frank: “That hill sucked.”
-They get to the stop and rest for a moment.
+They get to the top and rest for a moment.

 Daniel: “Oh come on.
 Everyone look...”
 He points down the hill.
 The three remaining men are at the bottom of the hill, looking up to the group.